cruise-app/CRUISE/README.md

 ## Features

 ### 1. **Carpooling**
-- Share rides with people going to the same destination.
+- Create or join a ride with people going to the same destination.
 - Matching based on **location, time, and route**.

 ### 2. **AI Safety Features**